MikeBib/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>Azure Active Directory - Prerequisites and Installation</h1>
-This tutorial outlines setting up Azure Directory on a server and a Client that can remote in. <br />
+This tutorial outlines setting up Azure Directory on a server and one client that can remote in. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Internet Information Services (IIS)
+- Azure Active Directory

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>
+<h2>List of Steps</h2>

 - STEP 1 - CREATING THE VIRTUAL MACHINES THROUGH AZURE
 - STEP 2 - SETTING DC-1 TO A STATIC IP ADDRESS
-- STEP 3 - TESTING CONNECTING FROM CLIENT1 TO DC-1
+- STEP 3 - TESTING CONNECTING FROM CLIENT-1 TO DC-1
 - STEP 4 - INSTALLING ACTIVE DIRECTORY
 - STEP 5 - CREATE ADMIN AND NORMAL USER ACCOUNTS
 - STEP 6 - JOIN CLIENT-1 TO DOMAIN
 - STEP 7 - SETTING UP REMOTE DESTKOP FOR NON-ADMIN USERS ON CLIENT 1

-<h2>Installation Steps</h2>
+<h2>Installation</h2>

 STEP 1 - CREATING THE VIRTUAL MACHINES THROUGH AZURE
 <p>
 <br />
 This tutorial will use two virtual machines for this lab.
 The first one will be named “DC-1” which will be the server VM and the other will be named “Client-1”.
 See EXAMPLE 1A and 1B for designated settings on portal.azure.com.
-I also created login in credentials and recorded them for this lab (admin_user).
+Login credentials were created and recorded for this lab (admin_user).
 <p>
 EXAMPLE 1A
 <p>
 <img src="https://i.imgur.com/kh9Qcgw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next web page you will input several items as shown in EXAMPLE 1B & 1C such as Resource Group, Virtual Machine etc. Ensure to have the inputs be the same as the example photo.
+The next web page several items are input as shown in EXAMPLE 1B & 1C such as Resource Group, Virtual Machine, etc. Ensure to have the inputs be the same as the example photo.
 </p>
 EXAMPLE 1B
 <p>